mkb79/audible-cli/README.md

 - error
 - critical

-By default the verbosity level is set to `info`.
+By default, the verbosity level is set to `info`.
 You can provide another level like so: `audible -v <level> <subcommand> ...`.

-If you use the `download` sudcommand with the `--all` flag there will be a huge output.
+If you use the `download` subcommand with the `--all` flag there will be a huge output.
 Best practise is to set the verbosity level to `error` with `audible -v error download --all ...`

 ## Plugins